 Moz invests a ton of time and resources into our free content to help people do better marketing.
 When we ask customers what drew them to Moz, we often hear stories about how they learned the industry through our content and community and trust our expertise.

 The value we provide to potential customers increases their awareness of Moz and earns us consideration when it’s time to look for a tool.
 If our first interaction with someone was asking them to buy our product, it’s far more likely that we’d be treated like a commodity and judged solely based on our feature set and pricing.
+Also, we leverage Slideshare’s audience to distribute Rand Fishkin’s SEO presentations to get access to new customers.

 Co-founder and President at Geeks Chicago